-- Here, we will create a new configuration file for the Fail2Ban inside /etc/fail2ban.
-Execute the below command to create configuration file in Fail2Ban.
+1. Here, we will create a new configuration file for the Fail2Ban inside /etc/fail2ban.

 # sudo nano /etc/fail2ban/jail.local

-- Paste the below content inside jail.local confiration file.
+2. Paste the below-given content inside the jail.local configuration file –

-- Here , is the understanding of each configuration which we have set in jail.local file.
+3. Here is the understanding of each configuration we have set in jail.local file.

 - findtime: findtime is a time frame in which counting will happen.
 In this case, the findtime is 600 seconds or 10 minutes.
-So, If someone fails to login for X times in 10 minutes, Fail2Ban will block the IP address.
+So, if someone fails to login in X times in 10 minutes, Fail2Ban will block the IP Address.

-- maxretry : max retry is a number of failed login attempts.
-In this case, It is 5.
-It means that after 5 failed tries, Fail2Ban will block the IP address.
+- maxretry : maxretry is the number of failed login attempts.
+In this case, it is 5.
+It means that after five failed tries, Fail2Ban will block the IP Address.

-As per the above configuration, if there is 5 failed login within 10 minutes, Fail2Ban will block that IP Address for 3600 seconds means 1 hour.
+As per the above configuration, if there are five failed login attempts within 10 minutes, Fail2Ban will block that IP Address for 3600 seconds (1 hour).

 # sudo service fail2ban restart

-SSH service of your server is protected with the Fail2Ban.
-This is how you can use Fail2Ban to protect your server from the BruteForce attack.
+This is how you can use Fail2Ban to protect your server from brute-force attacks.